sander-hergarten/ai-notes/Graphs.md

 We can combine two [[Graphs]]. if the two graphs are $G_1 =(V(G_1), E(G_1))$ and $G_2=(V(G_2), E(G_2))$, where $V(G_1)\cup V(G_2)= \emptyset$,  then their union $G_1 \cup G_2 = (V(G_1)\cup V(G_2), E(G_1)\cup E(G_2))$

 A Graph is Connected if it cannot be expressed as the union of two graphs, and disconnected otherwise.
 Any disconnected Graph can be expressed as the union of connected graphs, each of which is a component of G.
+## Degrees
+A degree of a vertex is the amount of edges adjacent to the vertex
 ## Isomorphism
 Two [[Graphs]], $G_1$ and $G_2$, are isomorphic if there is a one-one correspondence between the verticies of $G_1$ and those of $G_2$ such that the number of edges joining any two vertices of $G_1$ is equal to the number of edges joining the corresponding vertices of $G_2$.